awwad/uptane/README.md

 #### *Running a Rollback Attack w/ a compromised Director*
-Continuing from the previous attack...
+Continuing from the previous section...

 First, switch to the director window and copy `timestamp.der` to `backup_timestamp.der`  Functions are available to perform this step,